 - Operate your 3400-watt portable generator right out of the box on either gasoline or propane, plus the unit holds 0.6-quarts of oil (recommended 10W-30) and has a low oil shut-off sensor

-- 3-year limited warranty and FREE lifetime technical support.
+- The Champion Inverter Generator 3400 Dual Fuel comes with a 3-year limited warranty and FREE lifetime technical support.

 - Fully assembled with foldaway handle for easy storage and built-in handles and never-flat tires for easy transport.

 WEN 56380i Super Quiet 3800-Watt RV-Ready Portable Inverter RV Generator with Fuel Shut-Off and Electric Start (Gas Only)

 Wen 56380i generator can run for about 8.5 hours at a pressure of 50 % with a full tank (engine efficiency of around 0.26 GPH), the inverter generator features a built-in fuel gauge, a quick, efficient and easy way to check the gas level of the device.
 Also, it has 3 DC outlets: There is a 12V 8A receptacle for easy charging of batteries and two 5V USB ports for convenient charging of electronics such as mobile phones and tablets.